5anker/wordpress-connect/README.txt

 == Description ==

 This plugin integrates the 5 Anker Connect White Label modules into your website and imports boats and bases.
-Furthermore its interacting with site editors like Elementor, Gutenberg and the SiteOrigin Editor.
+Furthermore, it's interacting with site editors like Elementor, Gutenberg and the SiteOrigin Editor.

 Features:

-- Embedding WLS Scripts and auto configure connection settings
+- Embedding WLS Scripts and configure automatically connection settings
 - Imports boats and basements on demand
 - Elementor widgets
 - SiteOrigin widgets